-Our bylaws provide for a plurality voting standard for directors, but each nominee for director is required to sign an irrevocable contingent resignation letter.
+Our bylaws provide for a plurality voting standard for directors.
 If a nominee for director in an uncontested election does not receive a majority of the votes cast "FOR" his or her election (not counting any withheld votes or broker non-votes as being cast), the Board will act on an expedited basis to determine whether to accept the resignation.